elliottlawson/converse-prism/docs/api/conversations.md

 ### `toPrismStructured()`

 Returns a `PendingStructuredRequest` for schema-based responses.
+Like `toPrismText()`, system messages are automatically separated and handled appropriately.

 ```php
 public function toPrismStructured(): \Prism\Prism\Structured\PendingRequest